Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Algorithmic Details

-{\bf Sensible sampling to avoid a gap.} A naive approach of generating the initial set of bipartitions would be random sampling.
+{\bf Sensible sampling to avoid a gap.} Random sampling is a naive approach to generating the initial set of bipartitions.
 Especially considering the gap problem as described above, random cuts are not sufficient.
-Trivially tangles work well if we only consider cuts that already split the data well.
-The aggregation using tangles then yields good results.
-If we consider an initial set with bad cuts as well, we need to be more careful.
-Ideally we want to sample a rich set of initial cuts that in the end get oriented the way they would be oriented if we considered all the cuts in between.
-This results in a set of initial cuts that covers the set of all possible bipartitions in a way such that large gaps do not appear (or are very unlikely).
-In this case we try to mimic the theoretical setting but reduce the number of bipartitions dramatically which makes it computationally feasible, even fast.
-In Section \ref{sub:theory_metric_NEW} we introduce one first naive approach to generate such an initial set and prove that in the considered setting tangles resemble clusters.
+Trivially the algorithm works well if we only consider cuts that already split the data well, and the aggregation using tangles then yields good results.
+We need to be more careful if we consider an initial set with bad cuts.
+Ideally, we want to sample a rich set of initial cuts that, in the end, get oriented the way they would be if we considered all the cuts in between.
+We want a set of initial cuts that covers the set of all possible bipartitions in a way such that significant gaps do not appear (or are very unlikely).
+In this case, we try to mimic the theoretical setting but reduce the number of bipartitions dramatically, making it computationally feasible, even fast.
+In Section \ref{sub:theory_metric_NEW}, we introduce one naive approach to generate such an initial set and prove that tangles resemble clusters in the considered setting.